gouthambs/karuth-source/content/articles/zeo-as-a-windows-service.rst

 I like to install such that it will start up automatically, as shown below::

-  >python zeo_service.py --startup=auto install
+  >python zeo_winservice.py --startup=auto install

 which gives you the following screen with ZEO options::

-  Installing service ZEO Service
+  Installing service ZEO WinService
-  Changing service configuration
-  Installing the ZEO Service
   Start the ZEO storage server.

   Usage: %s [-C URL] [-a ADDRESS] [-f FILENAME] [-h]